phuse-org/phuse-scripts/whitepapers/README.md

 The working group's **2016 goal** is to publish R and SAS scripts that unlock the standard analyses that the [White Paper on Central Tendency](http://www.phusewiki.org/wiki/images/4/48/CSS_WhitePaper_CentralTendency_v1.0.pdf) (**WPCT**) specifies.

-For further details, please review the [Central Tendency User Guide](http://github.com/phuse-org/phuse-scripts/blob/master/whitepapers/CentralTendency-UserGuide.md) for further details.
+For further details, please review the [Central Tendency Guide for Users and Contributors](http://github.com/phuse-org/phuse-scripts/blob/master/whitepapers/CentralTendency-UserGuide.md) for further details.

 #### Task Lists